humdrum-tools/humdrum-documentation/tool/ydelta/index.md

 ### DESCRIPTION

-The **ydelta** command outputs a single spine containing numeric data representing the numeric differences for concurrent tokens in specified input spines.
-For example, **ydelta** may be used to characterize the semitone distances separating pitches in a given vertical sonority or chord.
+The <span class="tool">ydelta</span> command outputs a single spine containing numeric data representing the numeric differences for concurrent tokens in specified input spines.
+For example, <span class="tool">ydelta</span> may be used to characterize the semitone distances separating pitches in a given vertical sonority or chord.